hafizahmed-ai/pdf_chat_bot/README.md

-# Chat with PDF and DOC using OpenAI
+# Chat Bot for Chat with PDF and DOC using OpenAI

 <img src="./art/demo.gif?raw=true">

 ## Overview:
-This project provides a simple and user-friendly chatbot capable of answering questions and extracting information from PDF and DOC files using the OpenAI language model.
-The chatbot is powered by the OpenAI API, allowing it to understand natural language queries and respond with relevant content from the documents.
+This initiative offers an accessible and straightforward chatbot designed to respond to inquiries and retrieve data from PDF and DOC documents through the OpenAI language model.
+Utilizing the OpenAI API, the chatbot is equipped to interpret queries phrased in natural language and supply pertinent information extracted from the documents.

 ## Features:
 - Interactive chatbot interface